LiliaFramework/Lilia/documentation/docs/panels.md

 **Purpose**

-Text-only button that still shows the underline animation.
+Text-only button with no background that still shows the underline animation and supports selection state.

 **Base Panel**